What You Need To Know About This Revolutionary “Old” Way To Clean Up Pollution

 It is important to know that each situation is unique.
 The strategy that works well on a hydraulic oil (aka: hydraulic fluid) spill at a construction site may not be ideal for a sandy beach covered in crude oil.
 For that reason, a variety of different clean up ‘tools’ have been sought out, in the form of bioremediation techniques.

-Before an environmental service or cleanup contractor can take any action, analysis of the situation must be completed.
+Before an environmental service or cleanup contractor can take any action, an analysis of the situation must be completed.
 Factors that play a role in choosing which cleanup method to use include:

 - Available budget